arun-j98/Todays_ToDos/README.md

 ## Getting Started

 How to use :-
-Swipe left -> to delete the todo
+Swipe left -> to delete the todo &nbsp;
-Swipe right -> to mark todo as completed
+Swipe right -> to mark todo as completed &nbsp;
-Tap on todo card -> to edit the current todo
+Tap on todo card -> to edit the current todo &nbsp;

 Data Storage :-
 This app uses SQLite to store data locally on your android device.